ampas/aces-docs/docs/amf/specification/index.md

 * Virtual production
 * Editorial and color correction systems

 AMF can be compatible with any digital image, and is not restricted to those encoded in the ACES (SMPTE ST 2065-1).
-They may be camera native file formats or other encodings if they have associated Input DeviceTransforms (IDTs) (using the `<inputTransform>` element) so they may be displayed using an ACESviewing pipeline.
+They may be camera native file formats or other encodings if they have associated Input Transforms (IDTs) (using the `<inputTransform>` element) so they may be displayed using an ACES viewing pipeline.

 AMFs may also embed creative look adjustments as one or more LMTs (using the `<lookTransform>` elements).
-These looks may be in the form of ASC CDL values, or a reference to an external look file, suchas a CLF (Common LUT Format).
-Multiple `<lookTransform>` elements are allowed, and the order ofoperations in which they are applied shall be the order in which they appear in the AMF.
+These looks may be in the form of ASC CDL values, or a reference to an external look file, such as a CLF (Common LUT Format).
+Multiple `<lookTransform>` elements are allowed, and the order of operations in which they are applied shall be the order in which they appear in the AMF.

 AMFs can also serve as effective archival elements.
-When paired with finished ACES image files, theyform a complete archival record of how image content is intended to be viewed (for example, using the	`<outputTransform>` and `<systemVersion>` elements).
+When paired with finished ACES image files, they form a complete archival record of how image content is intended to be viewed (for example, using the	`<outputTransform>` and `<systemVersion>` elements).

 AMFs do not contain “timeline” metadata such as edit points.
-Timeline management files such as EditDecision Lists (EDLs) or Avid Log Exchange files (ALEs) may reference AMFs, attaching them to editingevents and thus enable standardized color management throughout all stages of production.
+Timeline management files such as Edit Decision Lists (EDLs) or Avid Log Exchange files (ALEs) may reference AMFs, attaching them to editing events and thus enable standardized color management throughout all stages of production.

 <figure align="center" markdown>
   ![amfDiagram](./images/amfDiagram.png)
 <figcaption align="center">
-	<b>Figure1 1.</b>Overall structure of an AMF in simplified form.
+	<b>Figure 1.</b> Overall structure of an AMF in simplified form.
 </figcaption>
 </figure>